bacpop/biomics_website/content/homepage/more_info.md

 #### Bursaries for early career researchers
 We hope to offer a number of partial or full bursaries for early career researchers with accepted abstracts.
-This will be available during abstract submission, with more details to follow in June.
+This is available during abstract submission, please select 'yes' for the ECR option, and follow the details to submit your request.

 #### Code of conduct